metamath/lamp-guide/docs/index.md

 work variable "&amp;W1" with the expression required by `ax-2`, namely, `( ph -> ( ps -> ch ) )`.

+> Select the icon "A with arrow" (that is, "replace").
-> Select "replace", in "Replace what" use the value &amp;W1 and in
+> In "Replace what" use the value &amp;W1 and in
 > "replace with" use the value `( ph -> ( ps -> ch ) )` and then press Return.
 > Then press unify.

 We're getting close!
 Step 3 is proven, using ax-2.
-However, step 2 is not yet, so the whole proof isn't done.
+However, step 2 is not yet proven, so the whole proof isn't done.
 Select step 2, and do a bottom-up proof of it as well.

 > Select step 2, press "unify", and press "prove".